 The stock market is so popular primarily because their trading products, stocks, form a good basis for a capital investment.
 Whereas fixed-interest investments constantly offer a low return, shares usually have a higher return than, for example, government bonds.
 However, the stock market is also subject to higher risks.
 For example, the deviation of company shares from their expected return is relatively high.
 Nevertheless, equities offer a good return in the long term.
 On the one hand, the investor benefits from the dividends that the company pays to its equity investors, and on the other hand, the investor hopes to sell his paper profitably in the future.

 Current situation of the stock market

-Especially in the U.S. and Germany, the leading indices, the DAX and the Dow Jones are at all-time highs, which is due to the incredibly low interest rates.
+Especially in the U.S., the leading indices, like the Dow Jones are at all-time highs, which is due to the incredibly low interest rates.
 In fact, just a few weeks ago, the ECB lowered the key interest rate from 0.5 to 0.25 percent.
 The low interest rates are boosting the stock markets because the key interest rate is generally linked to the risk-free interest rate: Anyone who maintains a call money account with 0.25 percent interest, which is below the inflation rate of 1.5 percent, will be very inclined to take a higher risk and put their faith in stocks.
 Currently, the DAX is at 9300 points and the trend is positive in the long term.
 Due to the underlying situation, the stock markets can thus convince investors all over the world with their attractiveness.